New Zealand

 Step 3: The share recipient pays for the shares and signs the Share Power Agreement

-The employee/consultant pays for the shares on the “Purchase Date” that you set in the agreement.
+The employee/consultant pays for the shares on the “Purchase Date” you set in the agreement.

-In addition, the employee/consultant signs a document known as a “Share Power” and delivers this document to the company secretary.
+In addition, the employee/consultant signs a “Share Power” and delivers this document to the company secretary.

 Step 4: The company secretary issues and holds on to the share certificates